BeratTezer/ROS-Files/README.md

 # ROS_Files

 ## Creating a catkin Package
 Go to the path: "catkin_ws/src".
-If not exist, create manually.
+If not exist, create manually.<br>
-Then write and run this line: "catkin_create_pkg beginner_tutorials std_msgs rospy roscpp" Then the tutorial files will be created.
+Then write and run this line: "catkin_create_pkg beginner_tutorials std_msgs rospy roscpp"<br>
+Then the tutorial files will be created.<br>

 ## Creating Nodes in "roscore"
-With this command "rosrun turtlesim turtlesim_node", we will be created one ros node.
+With this command "rosrun turtlesim turtlesim_node", we will be created one ros node.<br>
-To move the turtle, "rosrun turtlesim turtle_teleop_key" and use arrow keys.
+To move the turtle, "rosrun turtlesim turtle_teleop_key" and use arrow keys.<br>

 	Rosnode Commands:
 		- rosnode list -> list active nodes